Blockchains ≠ Financial Market Infrastructure (FMI)

 - CA = CleanApp

-In her 2017 book chapter referenced above, Angela Walch analyzes blockchain governance by reference to standards enshrined in international Principles for Financial Market Infrastructures (FMI).
+In her 2017 book chapter referenced above, Angela Walch analyzes blockchain governance by reference to standards set out in international Principles for Financial Market Infrastructures (FMI).

 Here is one of Walch’s core conclusions:

 In a nutshell: if blockchains are FMI, blockchain operators will be required to “support the stability of the broader financial system.”
 So whether blockchains are or are not FMI is a big question, with far-ranging implications.

 tldr: (1) Despite some superficial parallels between blockchain forms, processes, and institutions and existing financial forms, processes, and institutions — blockchains are qualitatively distinguishable (and intentionally different) from non-blockchain financial networks; (2) Blockchains are not FMI; (3) ‘blockchains = FMI’ classifications severely curtail the economic potential of blockchain technology.